SalahUddin7/Responsive-Page-Travel-experience-Card/README.md

-# Responsive Page- Travel experience Card
-This is a Simple Responsive Page (Travel experience Card).
+# This is a Simple Responsive Page (Travel experience Card).

 NOTE:  This code is done on Scrimbas live code editor.
 I usually use VS code but sometimes, I prefer to use Scrimba because Scrimba simplifies the process by providing an innovative coding platform.
 You as a visitor can easily see my codes as well as finished visual output.